UtrechtUniversity/dataprivacyhandbook/CONTRIBUTING.md

  - You have an idea for an extension of the content
  - You signalled an error or bug and don't have time to fix it yourself
  - You signalled an error or bug and don't know how to fix it yourself
- - You do not consider yourself familiar enough with the GitHub interface

 ### How to open an issue?
 1. Go to the Issues tab in this repository: https://github.com/UtrechtUniversity/dataprivacyhandbook/issues
 2. On the right part of your screen, click the green button that says "New issue"
 3. Choose the issue template that fits your situation best.
 For example, if you signalled an error, typo or bug, click the "Bug report" issue template.
 If none of the templates fit your situation, choose "Open a blank issue"
 4. Fill out the issue template as completely as possible.
 Provide all necessary details for others to reproduce your results or understand what you are talking about.
 In case of a bug report, please also let us know what you have already tried and what machine you are using, as this will speed up the debugging process.
 5. All done drafting your Issue?
-On the right of your Issue, please add a **label**, for example: `bug` or `enhancement` so that we know what kind of Issue you wrote.
+On the right of your Issue, please add a **label**, for example: `bug` or `enhancement` so that we know what kind of Issue you wrote (a label is added automatically if you choose an Issue template).
 If you want, you can also assign a person to review your Issue or link the issue to a Pull Request.
 However, these are not at all necessary!
 6. All done?
 Click "Submit".

-Congrafulations, you have now opened an issue! 🎉
+Congratulations, you have now opened an issue! 🎉

 ## Joining the discussion
 Do you want some feedback from others on your idea before you propose it as an Issue?
 Do you want to discuss some of the content of the handbook with others?
 Is there news that other contributors should be aware of?
 Or do you have a question about any part of the project?
 Then GitHub discussions is a great place to go!

-1. Go to the Discussions tab in this repository, https://github.com/UtrechtUniversity/dataprivacyhandbook/discussions
+1. Go to the Discussions tab in this repository: https://github.com/UtrechtUniversity/dataprivacyhandbook/discussions
 2. Have a look at the existing discussions in the different sections (General, Idea, Q&A, etc.).
 Does your question or comment already relate to an open discussion?
 If so, see if you can find an answer to your question or comment.
 You can add to an existing discussion by simply commenting there!
 3. Is your question or comment (relatively) new?
 [Open a New discussion](https://docs.github.com/en/discussions/quickstart#welcoming-contributions-to-your-discussions) (right corner of the screen), select under which category your question or comment fits and write it.
 For searchability purposes, please also include a Label to your discussion.
 Click "Start discussion" to publish your message.